 The purpose of the scheme is to ensure that injured workers in Queensland receive assistance with their medical bills.

-All employers in Queensland must hold workers' compensation insurance for workers injuries
+Must all employers in Queensland hold workers' compensation insurance for workers injuries?

 The scheme also provides for the establishment of workers' compensation insurers for this purpose.

 Who is the insurer for injured workers in Queensland?